A Guide to Assessing and Implementing the Universal Standards for Social and Environmental Performance Management

 2.A.5.1 During times of crisis, the board monitors how clients and employees are affected and takes action to protect and support them.

-The board should safeguard the institution’s social strategy at all times, but particularly during periods of crisis that make the institution vulnerable to “mission drift” and during which time there is an increased risk of harm to clients and employees.
+The board should safeguard the social strategy at all times, but particularly during periods of crisis that make the provider vulnerable to “mission drift” and during which time there is an increased risk of harm to clients and employees.

 Scoring guidance

-The answer is ‘partially’, if the Board does not have complete client or employees data to analyze the effect of the crisis on the provider’s social goals and strategy.
+• Score ‘partially’, if the board does not have complete, updated and accurate client and employee data to analyze the effect of the crisis on the social targets and/or does not monitor consistently all key social targets during the crisis.

 Sources of information